utmstack/UTMStack/README.md

 This installation guide provides instructions to perform the UTMStack installation on Ubuntu 22.04 LTS.

-### MINIMUM RECOMMENDED RESOURCES
+### SYSTEM RESOURCES
+Assumptions: 60 data sources (devices) generate approximately 100 GB of monthly data.

+Definitions:
+Hot logs storage definition: not archived data that can be accessed for analysis at any time.
+Cold storage: archived data that should be restored before accessing it.
+Datasource: Any individual source of logs, for example, devices, agents, SaaS integrations.

+Resources needed.
-- For each 100 GB of live logs: 4 Cores, 8 GB RAM, 256 GB Disk Space
+- For 50 data sources (100 GB) of hot logs storage you will need 4 Cores, 8 GB RAM, 150 GB Disk Space
+- For 120 data sources (250 GB) of hot logs storage you will need 8 Cores, 16 GB RAM, 250 GB Disk Space
+- For 240 data sources (500 GB) of hot logs storage you will need 16 Cores, 32 GB RAM, 450 GB Disk Space You may combine these tiers to create your own resource allocation.

 ## Installation steps